avorio-dev/S4ZAG/ZAG_CLASS/Examples/ZAG_CL_FILER.md

 # ZAG_CL_FILER <a name="zag_cl_filer"></a>
  - FILE_DOWNLOAD
-    - You will be able to download .csv or .xlsx both on your local system or application server
+    - You will be able to download .csv, .txt or .xlsx both on your local system or application server
+    - You will be able to download your files into a zip archive

  - FILE_UPLOAD
     - You will be able to upload .csv from your local system or application server